Mizuho replaces compliance officer after crime loans reprimand

-TOKYO (Reuters) - Mizuho Financial Group (8411.T) said on Thursday it had replaced its chief compliance officer almost a week after Japan’s banking regulator reprimanded it over loans extended through consumer credit agencies to members of organized crime networks.
+TOKYO, Oct 3 (Reuters) - Mizuho Financial Group said on Thursday it had replaced its chief compliance officer almost a week after Japan’s banking regulator reprimanded it over loans extended through consumer credit agencies to members of organised crime networks.

 Japan’s second-largest lender has also come under fierce public criticism over the loans scandal.
 A Mizuho spokeswoman said that Masakane Koike, managing director in charge of risk management and compliance at Mizuho Bank, was relieved of the compliance role on Monday.